zilishen/documentation/content/nms/admin-guides/maintenance/backup-and-recovery.md

 1. The script will ask for the NGINX Management Suite namespace.
 Once the namespace has been provided, the script will use the specified backup archive.

 The restore script will only restore the databases and core secrets.
-If you want to restore the user passwords too, run the following commands on the extracted `k8s-backup-<timestamp>.tar.gz` file:
+If you want to restore the user passwords too, extract the `k8s-backup-<timestamp>.tar.gz` file  and run the following commands:

   ```shell
   cd k8s-backup-<version>/secrets